 The next morning, I felt pretty good for having gotten about three hours of sleep.
 I must have dozed off at some point, because I actually woke up, which is generally a good indicator that you have, in fact, gone to sleep.
 I jumped out of my sleeping bag and immediately regretted it, but not as much as I thought I was going to.
 Sure, my legs and feet were a bit sore, but other than the normal “sleeping on the ground” stiffness in my back, I was ready to roll.
 I put my boots on and got ready to face another day of hiking.
 For breakfast, I opted for oatmeal and some mountain house “granola and milk” which looked like dried nuts and berries in a bag of cocaine.
 You were supposed to add water and shake it up, then pretend it was milk.
 I think it needed more water than the directions called for, because the milk had the consistency of latex paint, but I ate it anyway.
 Greg opted for another couple handfuls of homemade granola, and I think he probably got the better of the deal.
 Luckily, his knee didn’t feel any worse than it had the day before, so we were able to postpone the “point of no return” decision until later that morning.
 We were still a few miles away from the actual halfway point in our hike.
 We figured we’d take a break right between West Lake and South Lake and decide what to do.
 At that point, we could either turn around and hike back the same distance over trails we knew the condition of, or we could continue on into the unknown.
-The plan was to take stock of the knee situation, and as long as it didn’t feel like a hot water bottle full of thumb tacks, we’d press on.
+The plan was to take stock of the knee situation, and as long as it didn’t feel like it was getting worse, we’d press on.

 All my thoughts about how good I felt disappeared the second I shrugged into my pack and had the full weight of 40 pounds plus water pulling down on my bruised collar bone and hips.
 I felt like an astronaut coming back to earth after a month in the international space station.
 Every step sucked, and because the main trail was back UP from lake level, it was a shitty way to start the morning.
 But after the first mile or so, the kinks were worked out and we felt pretty good.